 Brothers and Sisters,

 Chairman Gagnon, President Myers, and Boxwood Rd. plant manager Dennis Dougherty announced that the General Motors, Boxwood Rd. facility has been approved by the General Motors Board of Directors to build the all new Saturn 2 seater.
 The Saturn 2 seater will be built in conjunction with the Pontiac Solstice.
-The Saturn 2 seater is the second of an estimated 5 cars that could be built on the "KAPA" platform.
-Production is scheduled to begin for the Saturn 2 seater model year 2006.

 General motors management also announced that production of the Saturn L series mid size car that is presently built at the Wilmington facility will stop in the mid June to July 2, 2004 time frame.